Tarun-Sachan/Task-Manager-Nodejs/README.md

  Task Manager MERN app.

 Features-<br>
- 1.User can create and edit tasks.
+ 1.User can create and edit tasks.<br>
- 2.Data is stored permanently on MongoDB.
+ 2.Data is stored permanently on MongoDB.<br>
  3.API endpoints are managed by using Express.